Play The 7 Modes in 7 Days (Tabs Incl.)

 Photo by Marta Monleón

-Modes are used in all kinds of musical styles like Jazz, Rock, Metal, Flamenco, etc. They create a certain mood or feel to your playing.
+Modes are used in all kinds of musical styles like Jazz, Blues, Rock, Metal, etc. They create a certain mood or feel to your playing.

 If you feel like you are stuck playing solos using just Major/Minor or Pentatonic/Blues scales all the time, you’re ready to call on the modes and dive a little deeper.

-When I first got introduced to modes I was a little bit overwhelmed, but also excited to explore this whole new world of boundless possibilities.
+When you first get introduced to modes you might be a little bit overwhelmed, but at the same time it’s also exciting to explore this whole new world of boundless possibilities.

-I soon realized it’s all about the journey and not the destination, so enjoy the process!
+It’s all about the journey and not the destination, so just take it slow and enjoy the process!

-There are 7 modes which can be derived from the major scale:
+Modes are scales which can be derived from the major scale.
+The 7 modes of the major scale are:

 1 – Ionian